BotCommons/BotCommons-Specification/README.md

 # BotCommons: metadata for bots

-The lack of common industry practices makes it difficult to impossible to implement automated tooling for bots (such as discovery, versions transitioning, bot status) as well as inform end-users efficiently (such as bot commands, usage policy, feedback submission, point of contact for support).
+Lack of common industry practices makes it difficult to inform end-users efficiently (regarding bot usage terms, feedback submission or point of contact for support) as well as implement tooling for bots (such as discovery, versions transitioning, bot status checks).

-The goal of this project is to fill these [gaps in User Experience](UseCases.md) through industry [common practices and standardized metadata](BotCommons.md).
+Our goal here is to fill these [gaps in Bots User's Experience](UseCases.md) through industry [common practices and standardized metadata](BotCommons.md) to facilitate the creation of cross-platforms automated tooling for bots.

 ## Principles